quietly-turning/9th/readme.txt

 https://web.archive.org/web/20140330221339/http://www.lettersofnote.com/2014/03/my-heart-almost-stood-still.html

 I was immediately struck by the letter's evocative, poetic language.
-The way she described the play-by-play of listening to symphony, I felt as though I were listening alongside her.
+The way she described the play-by-play of listening to the symphony, I felt as though I were listening alongside her.
 I'd known of Ms. Keller from elementary school history, but had no idea she was such an incredible writer.
 Her letter stirred my heart.

 I first had the idea for this stepchart then, in 2015, almost exactly as it appears today — players hitting notes to an excerpt of Beethoven's